ognjenjevremovic/pretty-easy-env-vars/README.md

 &nbsp;

 ### *Why use this module?*
-Version control systems such as **Git** alows us to share our work with other like-minded developers and get their help in debugging and deploying our ideas (read *software*).
+Version control systems such as **Git** allows us to share our work with other like-minded developers and get their help in debugging and deploying our ideas (read *software*).
 But sometimes, we don't want our *sensitive information* (such as **passwords** and **API keys**) to be included in our public repositories and be seen by everyone.
 However, removing those by hand each time we want to make a commit or defining a *commit task* (in build tools such as *Gulp* or *Grunt*) that would automate the process of masking sensitive info, is not an easy task.
-But, we don't want our **passwords, IP adresses, port numbers, hashes and API keys** exposed; don't we?!
+But, we don't want our **passwords, IP addresses, port numbers, hashes and API keys** exposed; don't we?!

 That's where this module comes in handy!